ThibautHumblet/VRExperience/README.md

 ```

 ### Shaders
+The reason we've chosen for applying our shaders during the experience instead of using video editing beforehand, is very simple.
+We want to keep our scalability.
+Now we can use our shaders for every new video we add, instead of returning to our video editing software and manually adding an effect.
+This way, we will ensure that we can improve on this proof of concept once we film and add new videos.

-Shaders are code that run on the GPU instead of the CPU to change levels of colours in an image, produce special effects and video post-processing.
-It tells the computer how to draw something in a specific way.
-The language used to create these shaders are Cg(C for Graphics) and HLSL (High-Level Shading Language).
+Our shaders are code that run on the GPU instead of the CPU.
+They can change levels of colours in an image, produce special effects and can be used for video post-processing.
+They tell the computer how to draw something in a specific way.
+The languages we used to create these shaders are called Cg (C for Graphics) and HLSL (High-Level Shading Language).

-At the start you want to give compilation directives which can be given through  **#pragma statements**.
+At the start you want to give compilation directives which can be given through  *#pragma statements*.
 There are many pragma's to use but in the Drunk and Colourshift shader we use the basics ones used in all shaders and target 3.0.
 The target allows certain instructions.
 In 3.0 we have the math instructions we need to distort the images with trigonometry.
 ```
 #pragma vertex vert
 #pragma fragment frag